July 8, 2022

-I think we can all agree that shoulder pain is frustrating.
-Personally, I use my arms constantly.
-Getting dressed, showering, feeding myself, driving, lifting weights, doing pushups, writing this article, and a lot more all depend on healthy shoulder function.
-If you are anything like me, you rely on your shoulders every day too.
+We can all agree that shoulder pain is frustrating.
+Shoulder function is something people rely on constantly.
+Getting dressed, showering, feeding oneself, driving, lifting weights, doing pushups, writing, and many other daily activities all depend on healthy shoulder function.
+Most people rely on their shoulders every day.

-There are many possible causes of shoulder pain, but if you have been told you have scapular dyskinesis, scapular instability, or scapular dysfunction, which are essentially different labels for the same idea, I have something important to tell you.
-It is the truth, but you might not be ready for it.
+There are many possible causes of shoulder pain, but if you have been told you have scapular dyskinesis, scapular instability, or scapular dysfunction, which are essentially different labels for the same idea, there is something important to understand.
+It may be an uncomfortable truth at first.

 There is no such thing as a dysfunctional scapula.

-I know that may come as a surprise, but hear me out for a moment.
-I believe the word dysfunctional has no place in conversations about how bodies move.
+That may come as a surprise, but it is important to take a closer look at the language we use.
+The word dysfunctional has no place in conversations about how bodies move.
 It reinforces the idea that our bodies are fragile or broken, which can lead to hesitation, fear avoidance, and an increased risk of recurring injuries.

 How does that happen?
 Our good friend Dumbledore summed it up well: